outde-xyz/website/content/Tutorials/latex_petpeeves.md

 \noautomath
 ```

-Yes, `gb4e` is pretty broken by now.
+Yes, `gb4e` is pretty broken nowadays.
-But it's still better than linguex in that it actually respects LaTeX's split between commands and environments and doesn't encourage bad coding choices (`\Next` and `\Last` are a bad idea).
+But it's still better than `linguex` in that it actually respects LaTeX's split between commands and environments and doesn't encourage bad coding choices (context-sensitive commands like `\Next` and `\Last` undermine the strengths of the LaTeX labeling mechanism).
-Here's hoping somebody comes up with a completely new package, based on tikz matrices.
+Here's hoping somebody comes up with a completely new package, based on tikz matrices --- what are you looking at me for?

 # Punctuation